p3palazzo/comparative-histories/chapter.md

 textual tradition of critical history, building archaeology was long an outlier, perhaps distrusted on account of the latter's claim of direct access to physical evidence of the past [@perotti:2001archeologia, 379].

+[^1]: @durm:1910baukunst; @chipiez:1876histoire.
+For a convincing and
+    currently accepted archaeology of the development of the Doric order, see @barletta:2009origins.

 Architectural history still needs to come more fully to terms with the disciplinary character of building archaeology.
 The field of